jennieablog/jennieablog.github.io/_posts/2020-06-09-django-guide-part-1.md

 ### 2. Create the django project.<a name="step2"></a>
 ***
 Make sure your virtual environment is activated before you proceed.
+You should be seeing your venv name in parentheses in the command line every time.
 If you already have your development environment set-up,  let's go ahead and start to Django!<br><br>

 1. Start the django project.
 ```bash